Introduction

 What is a Good GMAT Score?

 Getting into the prestigious M7 group of business schools usually requires a GMAT score above 700.
-To put into context just how demanding getting into these schools can be in terms of test scores, the average GMAT score of students accepted into the Stanford Business school’s MBA program is 733.
+To put into context just how demanding getting into these schools can be regarding test scores, the average GMAT score of students accepted into the Stanford Business School’s MBA program is 738.

 This should give you a good idea of the caliber of test scores that are, on average, accepted by the most prestigious MBA programs in the world.
 Even outside of the M7, you will struggle to find a top business school’s MBA program that doesn’t have an average GMAT score above 700 for its accepted students.